 Cities in North America, on the other hand, are all pretty new, at least by European standards.
 The streets are wider, the roads and highways are larger, and many people need a vehicle to get around.
 Iceland's Ring Road is a nice wide thoroughfare as well.

 American and European automakers accommodate to the needs and wants of the customers they manufacture for.
 They just do it in different ways.
+This is why when hiring a car in a foreign country, you should always check the different car rental sizes available and make sure you understand what the industry jargon indicates.

 European cars vs American: Fuel efficiency and gas mileage